Gastkof/ImagesResizeProject/README.md

-# ImagesResizeProject
+# shriqpic

+image resize program

+Shrinking pic

+An project that have depndes with other moudols

+Supported type:
+All type off images
+such as:

+*jpg
+*png
+*gif

+exempele usage

-For a single folder or file, check if the file is an image or the folder contains images, for all images / image size is aggregated according to the input width and length by the user if not inserted by the user
+For a single folder o`r file, check if the file is an image or the folder contains images, for all images / image size is aggregated according to the input width and length by the user if not inserted by the user
 <br>